Pedagogy

 First separate, then weave together.

 Singingfoot is designed both for groups of dancers wishing to engage with singing, polyphony and improvisation, and for groups of singers wishing to make movement a genuine point of entry into their vocal practice.
+It is as much about singing for dancers as it is about movement for singers.

 01